nicksmith100/mp3-fotl/README.md

 The client is a team of volunteers who organise the Folk on the Lawn festival every year.
 Their goals are to:

-- Have an engaging site which promotes the festival and drives up audience numbers
+- Have an engaging site which promotes the festival and attracts attendees
-- Minimise avoidable contact by clearly providing the information sought by prospective festival goers
+- Minimise avoidable contact by clearly providing the information sought by prospective attendees
 - Allow admin users to update information on the website quickly and easily, regardless of technical ability

 ### User Goals